Kufstein Fortress: History

 It was also where some 100 of the Poles arrested after the 1846 Kraków Uprising were held.

+The fortress has an unusual war memorial, the Heroes' Organ (Heldenorgel).
+This is the largest open-air organ in the world.
+It was constructed in 1931 as a memorial to the dead of World War One.
+It is mentioned in the James Bond book On Her Majesty's Secret Service.

 The fortress now houses the City Museum of Kufstein.
 Part of it is also used for concerts and meetings.